The Velero add-on is a tool for cluster operators to backup Kubernetes namespaces and data.

 velero backup-location create my-google-backend --provider gcp --bucket my-gcs-bucket

-You must create a secret named google-credentials in the velero namespace.
+You must create a secret named google-credentials

-kubectl -n velero create secret generic google-credentials --from-file=cloud=./credentials-velero
+holding the contents of an authorized service account.kubectl -n velero create secret generic google-credentials --from-file=cloud=./credentials-velero

 The local-volume-provider plugin can be used to store snapshots directly on the host machine (hostpath) or to a Network File Share (NFS) location.